robertduplock/scifibooks.club/content/en/reviews/pandora-s-star-book-review.md

 When it comes to worldbuilding, Peter F Hamilton really goes all-out.
 Every facet of life is upgraded: e-butlers, OC tattoos, dry coral houses, and trains that transit through wormholes.
 You name it, in the future, everything has a high-tech upgrade.
 Not to mention the human memory dumps and body rejuvenations.
 I think a big part of the book's enduring popularity is that it's a futuristic world that the reader can really sink into.

 It's no secret that sci-fi and fantasy readers love big books.
 Dune, The Wheel of Time, The Expanse — all these series comprise of door-stopper novels.
 However, coming in at a crazy 350 000 words, is _Pandora's Star_ too long?
 Honestly, I'd say yes.
-While it does offer remarkable good value (it's basically the equivalent of an entire book trilogy, which sells on the Kobo store for about ten bucks), I sometimes wished the author had reined it in, just a little.
+While it does offer remarkably good value (it's basically the equivalent of an entire book trilogy, which sells on the Kobo store for about ten bucks), I sometimes wished the author had reined it in, just a little.

 All that being said, the main story is a gripping one.
 Things get particularly good when they send a starship out to investigate the Dyson Sphere.
 I wish we'd got to spend a bit more time with Kime and his crew, but on the whole, it was an intriguing and imaginative story.